 In 2009 Icelandair Group started a financial restructuring, which consisted of debt restructuring through a mix of debt-to-equity conversions and extension of loan maturities.
 Futhermore, certain non-cor assets were divested.
 In an addition new equity in amount of ISK 4 billion was issued.

-In February 2011 the Company announced that the financial restructuring was completed.
+In February 2011 announced Icelandair Group that the financial restructuring was completed.

 In February 2013 a contract with Boeing was signed, confirming an order of sixteen 737 MAX8 and 737 MAX9 aircraft, with an option to buy an additional eight aircraft.
 The delivery of the first aircraft is scheduled for early 2018.

-In 2015 passengers in the international route network amounted to over 3.0 million, up from 1.3 million passengers in 2009.
-It is estimated that the number of passengers transported in 2016 will reach 3.7 million.
+In 2016 passengers in the international Route Network amounted to over 3.7 million, up from 1.3 million passengers in 2009.
+It is estimated that the number of passengers transported in 2017 will reach 4.0 million.